// Blog

 • Attractiveness of logo

-Not all your clients are key accounts, nor should they be.
 With limited time and resources, you often have to make difficult decisions about which accounts get your focus.
 Top Performers know this—and know their time is precious—so they value it and apply it accordingly.

 Once you’ve identified a key account, it’s time to make a plan to grow the account.

-3. They master account-growth planning and execution
+3. Master account-growth planning and execution

-Strong account plans and planning correlate significantly to Top Performance, according to our Top Performance in Strategic Account Management research.
-In fact, more than two-thirds of top performers report that account managers lead the account-planning process effectively and ensure the execution of account plans compared to one-third of The Rest.
+Strong account plans and planning correlate significantly to top performance, according to our Top Performance in Strategic Account Management research.
+In fact, more than two-thirds of Top Performers report that account managers lead the account-planning process effectively and ensure the execution of account plans compared to one-third of The Rest.

 The questions are separated into 8 categories:

-1. What does our team look like?
+• What does our team look like?

-2. Who is on the account’s team?
+• Who’s on the account’s team?

-3. What are the trends affecting this account?
+• What are the trends affecting this account?

-4. What needs do they have?
+• What needs do they have?

-5. What other insights do we know about this account?
+• What other insights do we know about this account?

-6. Who are our competitors?
+• Who are our competitors?

-7. What value can we offer?
+• What value can we offer?

-8. What else do we need to know?
+• What else do we need to know?

 Keep in mind that your goal isn’t to answer all 57 questions.
 The relevancy of the questions will vary by account.
 Also, as you answer questions, you may realize the account isn’t a good candidate for your key account management program at all.
 That’s okay.
 It’s better to recognize this early on so you don’t waste time.

 Once you’ve answered these questions, organize them in a key account tool, define the actions you need to take, and identify the resources needed.
-What questions do you still need to answer?
-Which pieces of information are you missing?
-Who is assigned to these tasks?
-What’s the deadline?
-Stick to your KAM process (see the next point) and you’ll be well on your way to top performance.
+Ask yourself the following:

-4. They follow a key account management process
+4. Build a key account management process

 Many companies that have selling built into their culture and systems believe they have all they need to implement key account management.